janlv/cads-fmi-demo/README.md

 # CADS FMI Workflow Demo

 This repository showcases how CADS can separate **FMU creation** from the **workflow runtime** while remaining friendly to off-the-shelf tooling.
-Bring your own FMUs and declarative workflow definitions, then let the Go/FMIL runner handle orchestration:
+Your only inputs are FMI **Co-Simulation** FMUs (for example a Simulink-exported `CITest.fmu`) and declarative workflow descriptions written as YAML files.
+Drop FMUs under `fmu/models/`, author workflows under `workflows/`, and let the Go/FMIL runner orchestrate the pipeline.
+For demonstration purposes this repo also ships a native Python FMU builder so you can generate sample FMUs without leaving the project.

+The key directories are:

 - `create_fmu/` contains everything needed to build the Python demo FMUs with `pythonfmu`.
 The resulting `.fmu` files live alongside the rest of the FMUs in